DesmondJThompson/configure-ad/README.md

 Attempt to log in with:
 yourdomain\user1

-Use the password defined in your script
+Use the password defined in the script

-✅ You’ve now confirmed domain authentication and remote access.